corda/corda-docs-portal/content/en/tools/digital-currencies/launching-the-dc-demo.md

 	  alt="Participants Page"
 >}}

-The initial page let you select the network participant you want to act as.
+The initial page lets you select the network participant you want to act as.
 For each participant, the following details are displayed:

 * Title
 * X.500 name